MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/security.md

 <!-- ====================================================================== -->
 ## Update settings based on the origin of the new page

-Update settings based on the origin of the new page:
+Update settings based on the origin of the new page, as follows.

-*  To prevent your application from navigating to certain pages, use the `NavigationStarting` and `FrameNavigationStarting` events to check page or frame navigation, and then conditionally block the navigation.
+To prevent your application from navigating to certain pages, use the `NavigationStarting` and `FrameNavigationStarting` events to check page or frame navigation, and then conditionally block the navigation.

-*  When navigating to a new page, you may need to adjust the property values on the `CoreWebView2Settings` object to match the security requirements of the new page as described in the previous section.
+When navigating to a new page, you may need to adjust the property values on the `CoreWebView2Settings` object to match the security requirements of the new page as described in the previous section.

 <!-- ====================================================================== -->
 ## Remove exposed host objects

-**When navigating to a new document, use the `ContentLoading` event and `RemoveHostObjectFromScript` to remove exposed host objects.**
+When navigating to a new document, use the `ContentLoading` event and `RemoveHostObjectFromScript` to remove exposed host objects.

 <!-- ====================================================================== -->